Kamila Shamsie, a writer for Refugee Tales, says –

 “We hear so many of the wrong words about refugees – ugly, limiting, unimaginative words – that it feels like a gift to find here so many of the right words which allow us to better understand the lives around us, and our own lives too.”

-Scots Makar, Jackie Kay, recently recommended it in the Scottish Review of Books.
+Scots Makar, Jackie Kay, recommended it in the Scottish Review of Books.
 It was her ‘Pick of the Year’!
-Here is Jackie’s eloquent recommendation:

 ‘Refugee Tales is a wonderful way of re-humanising some of the most vulnerable and demonised people on the planet.
 This collection is both challenging and poignant.
 Readers will surely be moved to move their leaders to action.’

-Writers in the collection are: Patience Agbabi, Jade Amoli-Jackson, Chris Cleave, Stephen Collis, Inua Ellams, Abdulrazak Gurnah, David Herd, Marina Lewycka, Avaes Mohammad, Hubert Moore, Ali Smith, Dragan Todorovich, Carol Watts and Michael Zand.
+Writers in Volume 1: Patience Agbabi, Jade Amoli-Jackson, Chris Cleave, Stephen Collis, Inua Ellams, Abdulrazak Gurnah, David Herd, Marina Lewycka, Avaes Mohammad, Hubert Moore, Ali Smith, Dragan Todorovich, Carol Watts and Michael Zand.

 and in Volume 2: Caroline Bergvall, Josh Cohen, Ian Duhig, Rachel Holmes, Jackie Kay, Olivia Laing, Helen Macdonald, Neel Mukherjee, Alex Preston, Kamila Shamsie & Marina Warner